Table of Contents

 California Privacy Rights Act (CPRA) Compliance: Regulations & Checklist

-The California Privacy Rights Act (CRPA) takes effect on January 1, 2023, amending the existing California Consumer Privacy Act (CCPA) enacted in 2018.
+The California Privacy Rights Act (CRPA), or Proposition 24, is a California voter-led ballot initiative to clarify and strengthen the California Consumer Privacy Act (CCPA).
+Changes from the CPRA take effect on January 1, 2023, amending the existing California Consumer Privacy Act (CCPA) enacted in 2018.
 Many organizations operating in California must now comply with the CPRA’s expanded obligations (with some baseline exceptions covered below).

 To help simplify the process, we’ve assembled our CPRA compliance checklist.

 The California Privacy Rights Act (CPRA) creates new and strengthens existing protections for Californias.

 Notably, the CPRA adopts more concepts and more language from the European Union’s General Data Protection Regulation (GDPR).
 This includes enshrining the GDPR principles of data minimization and collection limitation; explicitly defining sensitive personal information; introducing DPIA style privacy risk assessments; and clarifying that valid consent must freely-given, specific and unambiguous.

 Understanding the CPRA is significantly easier if you’re familiar with the California Consumer Privacy Act.
 This is because the former largely expands upon and clarifies existing obligations for businesses, and expands the consumer rights established by the latter.

 The four primary rights the CCPA granted California residents are: